 |

 Sarina Brooks, a deacon, serves on Church Council and participates in the Chancel Choir and Women's Ensemble.
-Sarina is also a Member in Discernment in the Sunrise Association and a student in the Pathways Theological Education Program.
-A licensed therapist, she is Centre Street's Director of Pastoral Care, leading our Care Team and serving the pastoral needs of our church family.
+She's also a Member in Discernment in the Sunrise Association and a student in the Pathways Theological Education Program.
+A professional therapist, Sarina is licensed as Centre Street's Director of Pastoral Care and helps lead our Care Team.

 |